azaman-github/azaman-github/README.txt

 ================
 1. No auotomated testing has been performed for inferred schema because it's a big undertaking.
 2. No auotomated testing has been performed for data extraction because it's a big undertaking.
+3. Manual checks and use of shell script

 Requirement of Automated Testing for Inferred Schema
 ====================================================